The Invisalign® orthodontic system. - An introduction to removable / invisible braces.

 For more information, use this link: Simpli 5® / Red White & Blue® / RW II®.

-Align Technology, Inc. has developed other versions of Invisalign® (Express® and Teen®), so to meet specific patient needs.
+Align Technology, Inc. has developed variations of their basic Invisalign® system named Express and Teen (see link above), so to meet specific patient needs.

 Align Technology, Inc. invented the Invisalign® orthodontic system.
-They made it available to dentists in 1998.
+They began to make it available to dentists in 1998.
 This was the first invisible/removable braces system to be mass-produced, popularized and adopted into use by main-stream dentistry.

 How does a dentist get "certified" to use Invisalign®?